alizargham10/DesignDrivenProject-ali-omar/README.md

 Figure 3.12

-As can be seen from the two graphs above, we can build a correlation between the two graphs where the former (phone 12) represents neighborhood ambient noise exposure on a citizen while the latter (phone 11) represents noise exposure of a worker who is operating the machine.
+As can be seen from the two graphs above, we can build a correlation between the two graphs where the former (phone 12) represents neighbourhood ambient noise exposure on a citizen while the latter (phone 11) represents noise exposure of a worker who is operating the machine.
 Overall, we can divide both graphs into 3 main time intervals: region 1 which denotes arbitrary traffic noise, region 2 which denotes ambient measurement when there is no use of heavy noisy construction machineries, and region 3 which denotes when the loader started generating noise.
-During region 2, the ambient noise reading for the neighborhood was at a much lower average than when the machine started operating between the times 17:07:31 and 17:07:46 in region 2.
+During region 2, the ambient noise reading for the neighbourhood was at a much lower average than when the machine started operating between the times 17:07:31 and 17:07:46 in region 2.
 This disturbance can be seen from the area above the yellow line and thus correlation is built between the two graphs.
 Furthermore, the value reading we obtained for the loader (approximately 85 Decibels from graph for phone 11) is very close to the value range for a Front-End Loader as per given in the table below.
 This proves how precise our algorithm works and achieves better results.
 This was made possible after we tuned the parameters and algorithmic logic by means of mathematical models to improve its accuracy, rather than just relying on the values obtained by Node Sensor Application.

 [Coherence obtained between obtained value and literature](https://github.com/alizargham10/DesignDrivenProject-ali-omar/blob/main/media/6.png)